eclipse-ee4j/mojarra/README.md

 ## Activating CDI in Jakarta Faces 4.0

 CDI is activated by default in Jakarta Faces 4.0 and can´t be deactivated.
-It´s not required anymore to add `@FacesConfig` to a CDI managed bean.
+It´s not required anymore to add `@FacesConfig` to a CDI managed bean to accomplish this.
+As of Jakarta Faces 4.0 `@FacesConfig` still removes the need to explicitly add a FacesServlet entry to web.xml.

 ## Building